jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 Bob reinforced what I was starting to appreciate from Michael Feathers.

 # Put the Tests to the Test
 I felt I had a reasonable understanding of unit test techniques.
 I tried the techniques for some Design Pattern example code I had been writing.
 I couldn’t believe how quickly I could proceed.
-I even changed my mind about the design midway through, and I was able to pivot seamlessly.
+I even changed the design midway through, and I was able to pivot seamlessly.

 I started to use the techniques with project code going into production.
 Even though I was learning the techniques, I was happy with the results.
 I felt a new sense of confidence that I had never felt before.